mechkit/solar_design_algorithm/standard/documents/SDA_string_standard.md

-For AC circuits, the maximum of 1 and 2 is used.
-For DC circuits, the maximum of 2 and 3 is used.
+For AC circuits, the maximum of #1 and #2 is used.
+For DC circuits, the maximum of #2 and #3 is used.

+For OCPD calculations, DC uses #3, and SC uses #1.

 For strings per MPP tracker of 2 or less, or for inverters with built in OCPD, additional DC OCPD is not required.
 The AC circuits do require OCPD at the panel.